Time efficiency analysis for undersampled quantitative MRI acquisitions: Theory

-For convenient visualisation of undersampling patterns, we propose the graphical representation as shown in figure \ref{Fig: Und}.
-This figure shows a $8 \times 8$ patch of k-space generated by these patterns with acceleration factor $\bm{R} = [2, 3]$ and $Q = 72$.
-Each pie slice corresponds to one contrast and has a constant area.
-The area of each pie corresponds to the number of times with which that k-space position is sampled in the entire acquisition.

-\subsection{Discrepancy}
+\subsubsection{Discrepancy}

-To study the patterns purely on the basis of their geometry, we introduce measure called Discrepancy.
+To study the patterns purely on the basis of their geometry, we introduce a measure called Discrepancy.
 Such measure can provide us insights that are useful for pattern generation without being specific to an acquisition model.
 Discrepancy has been used to test whether a set of points is equidistributed in the field of integration theory \cite{shirley_discrepancy_1991}.
-Among various ways to quantify it, we do it using the $L_2$ form of Discrepancy according to the algorithm proposed in Heinrich et al. \cite{heinrich_efficient_1996}.
+From the several ways to quantify Discrepancy we use the $L_2$ form, which quantifies the $L_2$ error when using the set of points when integrating some class of smooth functions \cite{heinrich_efficient_1996}, and is given by: